Staying Safe in Hot Weather

 Pools, Arenas and Other Indoor Programs

-Drop-in to City pools or sign up for an arena visit or for other programs and activities in City facilities.
+Drop-in to City pools or arenas for a visit, or enjoy other drop-in or registered programs and activities in City facilities.

 The Richmond Olympic Oval is open for programs and drop-ins during operating hours.
 Visit the website for more information.

 There are several water fountains installed across Richmond to provide clean drinking water.
 View the map above for water fountain locations.

 - Turn on the air conditioning, fans and spend time in a cool environments, if possible.

 - Use public splash pools, water parks or pools, or take a cool bath or shower.

 - At high temperatures, fans alone may not be effective.
 Applying cool water mist or wet towels to your body prior to sitting in front of a fan is a quick way to cool off.

 - Dress for the weather by wearing loose, light-coloured, lightweight clothing.
 Protect yourself from the sun by wearing a wide-brimmed hat and sunglasses.

 - Avoid sunburn, stay in the shade and use sunscreen with SPF 30 or more.